stemey/baucis/README.md

     var vegetables = new Vegetables();
     vegetables.baucis({ conditions: { color: 'red' } }).then( ... );

-    // Besides, the `conditions` option, `populate` is also currently
+Besides, the `conditions` option, `populate` is also currently supported, to allow population of references to other documents.

-    // supported, to allow population of references to other documents. var promise = vegetables.baucis({
+    var promise = vegetables.baucis({
-      conditions: { color: red, 'nutirition.soudium': { $lte: 10 } },
+      conditions: { color: red },
       populate: 'child'
     }});